WIC in Vermont

 • Share information on health and community services

 * To screen for anemia we will do a finger stick blood test – during your pregnancy, after the birth of your baby; at your child’s 12 month and 18 month visits, and then yearly.
+We also offer a sensory test (no blood required) ages 2 and up.

 - If you are eligible for WIC, you may also benefit from Children's Integrated Services .